ga4gh/cat-vrs/schema/defs/catvars/ComplexVariation.rst

    *  - operands
       - :ref:`CategoricalVariation`
       - 2..m
-      - The :ref:`GenomicKnowledgeRule` objects that are being evaluated collectively.
+      - The :ref:`CategoricalVariation` objects that are being evaluated collectively.
    *  - operator
       - string
       - 1..1